Finnish Civil War: Build-up

 A demonstration at Helsinki Senate Square.

 The February Revolution removed Tsar Nicholas II.
 The collapse of the Russian Empire was caused by military defeats, war-weariness against the duration and hardships of the Great War, and the collision between the most conservative regime in Europe and a Russian people desiring modernisation.
 The Tsar's power was transferred to the State Duma (Russian Parliament) and the left-leaning Provisional Government, but this new authority was challenged by the Petrograd Soviet (city council), leading to dual power in the country.

-In Finland, mass meetings and local strikes of early 1917 escalated to a general strike in support of the Finnish state's power struggle and for increased availability of foodstuffs.
-The Second Period of Russification was stopped and the autonomous status of 1809–1899 was returned to the Finns by the 15th March 1917 manifesto of the Russian Provisional Government.
+In Finland the Second Period of Russification ended and the autonomous status of 1809–1899 was returned to the Finns by the 15th March 1917 manifesto of the Russian Provisional Government.
 For the first time in history, de facto political power existed in the Parliament of Finland.
 The political left, consisting mainly of social democrats, covered a wide spectrum from moderate to revolutionary socialists.
 The political right was even more diverse, ranging from social liberals and moderate conservatives to rightist conservative elements.
 The four main parties were: